hyperium/hyperium.github.io/_guides/server/hello-world.md

 Lastly, we need to hook up our `hello` service into a running hyper server.

-We'll dive into the specifics of some of these things in another guide.
+We'll dive in to the specifics of some of these things in another guide.

 ```rust
 # use std::convert::Infallible;